strimzi/proposals/005-design-docs.md

 ### When to write a design document

 It would be appropriate to add a design document when a significant new feature is being added, examples of this being:
-- A new custom resource type being added, a design document explaining how its configuratioon would be implemented.
+- A new custom resource type being added, a design document explaining how its configuration would be implemented.
 - A new feature to a pre-existing custom resource type, e.g. new component
 - A reworking of an old feature, deprecating the old feature, including if applicable of how a user would migrate.